Gromgorgel/ddPCR/README.md

 - `populations`, a numerical of length 1, the number of fluorescence populations as detected by the algorithm
 - `threshold`, a numerical of length 1, the fluorescence value used as threshold

-Note that if `vec` is set to `TRUE`, all of the above parameters are returned in a single vector rather than as a list
+Note that if `vec` is set to `TRUE`, all of the above parameters are returned in a single vector rather than as a list.
+If multiple reactions are analysed at the same time, the ouput will be a matrix with the columns corresponding to the results of the different reactions.

+If more than one channel is analysed (e.g. in `method = "duplex"`) a second row will be added to the output for the second channel.
+If multiple reactions are analysed in duplex, the output will be a list containing two matrices (`$Ch1` and `$Ch2`) with the results of the corresponding channels.

 The basic function call to cloudy takes the following arguments:

 V2 series :  `cloudy(drp, dVol = 0.85, sVol = 20, threshold = NA, plots = FALSE, silent = TRUE, vec = FALSE)`
-V3 series :  `cloudy(drp, method, dVol = 0.85, sVol = 20, threshold = NA, plots = FALSE, silent = TRUE, vec = FALSE, neg.ref = 13500)`
-V3.04 and higer :  `cloudy(drp, well, method, dVol = 0.85, sVol = 20, threshold = NA, plots = FALSE, silent = TRUE, vec = FALSE, neg.ref = 13500)`
+V3.07 and higer :  `cloudy(drp, well, method = , dVol = 0.85, sVol = 20, threshold = NA, plots = FALSE, silent = TRUE, vec = FALSE, neg.ref = 7500)`

 - `drp` is a numeric vector of all (endpoint) fluorescence measurments in a digital reaction in V2.XX but should be a named list in V3.XX.
 In the latter case, the input should contain 2 objects ('Ch1' and 'Ch2') each of which should be a matrix containing the (endpoint) fluorescence measurments (one column per reaction) from the appropriate fluorescence channel.
-For both versions: the readings do **not** have to be ordored in any particular way although Quantasoft export is usually sorted from small to large. `NA` values are allowed (will be removed).
+Note that the latter is the native output format of `read.QX()`.
+For both versions: the readings do **not** have to be ordered in any particular way although Quantasoft export is usually sorted from small to large. `NA` values are allowed (will be removed).
 Negative values are allowed as well (baseline subtraction may cause these in the Quantasoft export).
 - `well` (for V3.04 and onwards) is a vector (either numerical or character) that selects which reactions are analyzed.
 Either by column number (eg `c(1,2,4,5)`) or by column name (eg `c("A01", "C02", "H12")`) in the 'drp' input. defaults to 'all' (analyzes all reactions in the dataset).
 Note that if the numbers/names do not match existing columns there will be a warning and **all** reactions will be analyzed.
+- `method` = (V3 only) string, type of analysis to be made.
+One of the following: "simplex", "simplex2", "duplex", or "eva" ('simplex' = analysis of the flourescence in channel 1, 'simplex2' = analysis of the flourescence in channel 2, "duplex" = simultanous analysis of channels 1 and 2, 'eva' = simplex analysis of channel 1 with channel crosstalk correction using channel 2 (designed for Evagreen)). (standard = "simplex)
+- `threshold` either string or numerical of length 1.
+It selects which threshold calculation method used, one of the following: "cloudy", "gev", "mixed" or a number.
+Using a number will manually sets the threshold for counting positive and negative droplets (in Fluorescence Units) and overrides the algorithms calculations. "cloudy" is the default option, for background on "gev" and "mixed" see the above text.
 - `dVol` is a numerical of length 1, the compartment (droplet) volume in nanoliter (standard = 0.85)
 - `sVol` is a  numerical of length 1, the sample volume in microliter (standard = 20)
 - `plots` is a logical, if set to `TRUE` plots will be generated (see below)
 - `silent` is a logical, if is set to `FALSE` warning messages will be generated detailing the choices the algorithm makes when deviating from the standard analysis routine.
 - `vec` is a logical, if set to `TRUE` the results will be returned in a vector instead of a list.
 This is useful when you batch analyse dPCR reactions using `apply` and want the results to be returned as a matrix.
-- `threshold` is an optional numerical of length 1, it manually sets the threshold for counting positive and negative droplets (in Fluorescence Units) and overrides the algorithms calculations.
-The algorithm will still try to define the populations in order to calculate the other statistics.
-Note that even when wrong or invalid (eg below the negative population) the manual threshold will not be overruled.
-- `method` = (V3 only) string, type of analysis to be made.
-One of the following: "simplex", "simplex2", or "eva" ('simplex' = standard 'cloudy' analysis of the flourescence in channel 1, 'simplex2' = standard 'cloudy' analysis of the flourescence in channel 2, 'eva' = simplex analysis of channel 1 with channel crosstalk correction using channel 2 (designed for Evagreen)). (standard = "simplex)
 - `neg.ref` = (V3 only) is a numerical of length 1.
 This provides a reference where the algorithm expects the negative popultation to be.
 This will only be used when the algorithm can only find a single population: it wil serve as a reference to decide it the droplets are all negative or all positive.

 When `plots = TRUE` the algortihm will produce two graphical windows with three visual representations of the analysis and its results (two in the first window, one in the second):